The Good, The Bad, And the Unpriced In Market Failure

 • Traffic congestion: You’re in a rush; the rest of us miss dinner.

-• Smoking in public: You feel relaxed; others get asthma.
+• Smoking in public: You feel relaxed; others get ill.

 In free markets, negative externalities are rarely paid for, which means these goods are overproduced and overconsumed.